nextstrain/ncov/narratives/ncov_sit-rep_2020-01-25.md

 affiliations: "Fred Hutch, Seattle, USA and Biozentrum, Basel, Switzerland"
 date: "2020 Jan 25"
 dataset: "https://nextstrain.org/ncov/2020-01-25?d=map"
-abstract: "This report uses publicly shared novel coronavirus (nCoV) genomic data from GISAID to estimate rates and patterns of viral epidemic spread.
+abstract: "This report uses publicly shared novel coronavirus (nCoV) genomic data from GISAID and Genbank to estimate rates and patterns of viral epidemic spread.
 We plan to issue updated situation reports as new data is produced and shared.
 This website is optimized for display on desktop browsers."
 ---

 # [Executive summary](https://nextstrain.org/ncov/2020-01-25)